Green and blue is a brand new resort built with a focus on attention to detail.

 Drinks included: No drinks are included.

-Further dining info: Four butlers are available for room service 24 hours a day.
+Further dining info: Four butlers are available for room service 24 hours a day and there is no supplement for this service.

 Attitude towards children: Children are welcome at Green and Blue.